Integrity and

 underestimate the immediate and potential harm to you or to another person that

-might be the result of doing any negative action, however unimportant or small
+might be the result of doing any negative action however unimportant or small

-Any negative action that you do might
+negative action that you do might possibly contribute to you doing more

-to another person doing a negative action.
+negative actions or might contribute to another person doing a negative action.

-19 Even though you might think that a
+Even though you might think that a negative action is subtle don't think that

-negative action is subtle, don't think that it's not a negative action, or not
+it's not negative or not harmful.

-Conventional distinctions between subtle and coarse should not be
+Distinctions between subtle and coarse should

-familiarity and manners.
+and manners.

 20